 "Chief?" she whispered.
 "Chief, can you hear me?"

 She wasn't even sure if she was speaking on their channel, aloud, or possibly not at all.
-She was the digital equivalent of a long distance runner suddenly stopping after an ill-prepared-for race; the pain of maintaining consciousness — or for her, just staying online — for beginning to prove too much.
+The pain of maintaining consciousness — or for her, just staying online — for beginning to prove too much.
 She was a mess of confusion and feedback loops and error messages.

 Cortana drew in a shuddering breath.

-That in itself was odd, given that her human mannerisms were solely for the sake of present humans, of which there were none — only a shell.
+That in itself was curious.
+Her human mannerisms were solely for the sake of present humans, of which there were none — only a shell.
 Besides, she didn't even have lungs to take in a breath, let alone any air to stumble over if she were to hold back a sob.

 "Please get up," said Cortana.
 "Just get up, we have to go."